RedAngel121/NytePack/README.md

 # Big Changes
 - [ ] Modify Bronze Ingot recipe to include create machines
-- [ ] Add Naquadah to silent gear better than Netherite
+- [ ] Add Naquadah to silent gear improve over Netherite
 - [ ] Improve Undergarden mats for silent gear to be better than Naquadah
 - [ ] Rearrange all the mobs in lightmans configs to basic 1-6 tier instead of starting with 2nd tier :facepalm: then add the mobs from other mods
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
 - [ ] "Ore Factories" will have different ways of processing ore per type:
   - [x] Standard Ore Block drops the same rate as raw copper
-  - [ ] Initial smelting layout will be one raw ore in a furnace makes {X} nuggets
+  - [ ] Initial smelting layout will be one raw ore in a furnace makes {X = 2 or 3?} nuggets
   - [ ] 1 raw chunk in create mixer with water makes {2X} nuggets
   - [ ] 1 raw chunk in a grind mill makes 1-2 crushed ore, each smelted for {1.5X} nuggets or washed for {3X} nuggets
   - [ ] More complex ore processing will yield better results